-2.B.1.
-Demonstrate advanced knowledge of practices, languages, forms, materials, technologies and techniques in music relevant to your core and, as appropriate, related disciplines, and their associated texts, resources and concepts.

-2.B.2.
-Exhibit comprehensive knowledge of repertoire within your area of musical study, demonstrating an advanced level of skill in creating and providing coherent musical experiences and interpretations which engage with both well- and lesser-, or unknown repertoire.

-2.B.3.
-Develop and extend your knowledge of the theoretical, historical and social contexts in which music is practiced and presented.

-2.B.4.
-Exhibit knowledge of musical styles relevant to your artistic practice, and advanced and critical understanding of their associated performing traditions.

-2.B.5.
-Develop, present and realise programmes, underpinned by a personal artistic vision, that are coherent and suitable to a wide range of different performing contexts.

-2.B.7.
-Evidence understanding of a range of advanced investigative techniques, enabling the application of selected approaches to develop, frame, research and evaluate ideas, concepts and processes as appropriate within your artistic practice.

-2.B.8.
-Identify and utilise relevant literature and/or other resources as appropriate to inform your practice and development within your area of study.

-2.B.9.
-Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended or in-depth artistic project.

-2.B.10.
-Recognise the importance of utilising specific technologies to enable the creation, dissemination and/or performance of music appropriate to your artistic practice.

-2.B.11.
-Demonstrate understanding of pedagogical knowledge relevant to music education in various societal contexts.

-2.B.12.
+- 2.B.1.
+Demonstrate sophisticated knowledge of practices, languages, forms, materials, historical sources, technologies and techniques in music relevant to your core and, as appropriate, related disciplines, and their associated texts, resources and concepts. - 2.B.2.
+Exhibit comprehensive knowledge of repertoire within the field of early/classical music, demonstrating an advanced level of skill in creating and providing coherent musical experiences and interpretations which engage with both well- and lesser-, or unknown repertoire. - 2.B.3.
+Develop and extend your knowledge of the theoretical and historical contexts in which music is practiced and presented. - 2.B.4.
+Exhibit knowledge of (national) period styles relevant to your artistic practice, and advanced and critical understanding of their associated performing traditions. - 2.B.5.
+Develop, present and realise programmes that are coherent and suitable to a wide range of different performing contexts. - 2.B.6.
+Exhibit sophisticated and embodied knowledge of embellishment and improvisation in period styles, and the ability to apply these freely in a variety of contexts. - 2.B.7.
+Evidence understanding of a range of advanced investigative techniques, enabling the application of selected approaches to develop, frame, research and evaluate ideas, concepts and processes as appropriate in order to contribute to the development of the field of early/classical music and in your own artistic practice. - 2.B.8.
+Identify and utilise relevant (secondary) literature and other historical sources as appropriate to inform your practice and development within the field of historically informed performance practice. - 2.B.9.
+Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended and/or in-depth artistic project. - 2.B.10.
+Utilise specific technologies to enable the creation, dissemination and/or performance of music appropriate to the field of early music. - 2.B.11.
+Demonstrate a basic understanding of historical music pedagogical theories. - 2.B.12.
 Demonstrate a thorough understanding of the role of the musician in contemporary society, researching, engaging with and reflecting upon specific relevant professional working environments and contexts.